 Certainly, there are many detailed considerations in the design of a condensing retrofit.
 For example, it may be necessary to add a system volume tank due to the small mass of many of today's condensing boilers.
 And you certainly don't EVER want to cause extensive condensing in a non-condensing boiler.
 I hope to write a course detailing some of these factors in the coming year.
 But, the key element of this post is that one should never assume that a condensing boiler could never pay for itself when installed in a system designed for non-condensing temperatures.
 A survey, including a good load and installed equipment analysis is the place to start.
 You might be surprised!

-While feeling the temperature of a person's forehead might be a good indication of that person's health, the "feel test" is not a good indication of the health of a pump motor (or pretty much any motor!).
-Here is the reason:
+While feeling a person's forehead to test their temperature might be a good indication of that person's health, the "feel test" is not a good indication for the health of a pump motor, or any motor.

 While motor manufacturers design their motor windings to certain operating temperature limits (to ensure long winding insulation life), there are many factors that contribute to the actual surface temperature of the motor housing.
 Factors include:

-• Efficiency rating (note that premium efficiency motors might actually exhibit a higher surface temperature than a standard efficiency motor, due to a smaller internal fan designed to consume less parasitic power)
+- The motor efficiency rating (Note: Premium efficiency motors might exhibit a higher surface temperature than a standard efficiency motor, due to a smaller internal fan designed to consume less parasitic power.)

-Depending on these and other factors, the surface temperature of a properly-operating industrial motor may be 180-212 degrees F, so that even a quick touch test could result in a burn.
-And who among us could leave our hand on the motor surface long enough to tell the difference?
-So, motors DO run hot, at least hot to our touch.
-A much better evaluation comes from checking the motor's amp draw using a clamp-on meter, to see if the motor is running within its nameplate amp draw.
+Depending on these and other factors, the surface temperature of a properly operating industrial motor may be 180-212 degrees F, so that even a quick touch test could result in a burn.
+An overloaded motor may run hotter, but who among us could leave our hand on the motor surface long enough to tell if the motor is hotter than 180-212 degrees?

 Well, it may or may not be a big deal.
 There are a number of issues to consider.
 We will not consider the issue of fluid compatibility with materials.
 That will likely not be an issue but best to check the compatibility of things like valve elastomers.
 The things you do want to worry about are heat transfer and pump performance.